 You don’t need anything to practice kangaroo care.
 Placing the baby skin to skin with a blanket over you both is a great way to practice.
 But, like just about anything else, ‘there’s something for that.’

 And, they’re kind of cool – shirts that allow you to place the baby skin to skin so that you have a bit more mobility while practicing skin to skin.
 Here’s what’s on the market.
-(Each image is affiliate linked to where to buy).
+(We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com).

 What I Know Now (3 kids and 9 years later)